chryzsh/DarthSidious/password-cracking.md

 # Password cracking and auditing

 One of the most fun parts of a pentest!
 Sit back with a cup of coffee and enjoy passwords flowing across the screen for hours on end.
-I myself am a sucker for hashcat so this article is pretty much going to be about that
+I am a sucker for hashcat so this article is pretty much going to be details for using that.
+John is a viable alternative and Orphcrack can be used if comparing hashes with rainbow tables.

 ## Hashcat
+**Useful links**
 * [FAQ](https://hashcat.net/wiki/doku.php?id=frequently_asked_questions#how_can_i_show_previously_cracked_passwords_and_output_them_in_a_specific_format_eg_emailpassword)
 * [Command line options](https://hashcat.net/wiki/doku.php?id=hashcat)
 * [Hashcat mode codes](https://hashcat.net/wiki/doku.php?id=example_hashes)